DanySK/slides-2024-acsos-reproducibility/content/_generator.md

 +++

-title = "Guide for writing markdown slides" description = "A Hugo theme for creating Reveal.js presentations" outputs = ["Reveal"] aliases = [
+title = "Reproducible experiments or didn't happen" description = "The replicability crisis and recipes for self-organizing systems" outputs = ["Reveal"] aliases = [
     "/guide/"